Menu

 What was your favourite highlight this week?
 Sound off in the comments below, and once again, get in on the fun by sending us your best plays!
 Remember, as long as it’s a basketball game, it’s eligible for the countdown.
 Also, don’t forget to subscribe to us on YouTube for more basketball gaming videos.

 Welcome to another edition of The Friday Five!
 Every Friday I cover a topic related to basketball gaming, either as a list of five items, or a Top 5 countdown.
 The topics for these lists and countdowns include everything from fun facts and recollections to commentary and critique.
-This week’s Five is a list of five details that made NBA Live 10 a special game.
+This week’s Five is a list of five limitations in basketball video games that actually have a sensible explanation.

 Read More »